Elan456/cu-autograder-framework/tests/utils/README.md

 which is meant to initialize the package.
 In this case, it imports all the helpful functions from the other modules so that you can use them as if they were all in the same file.

+Look in the `__init__.py` to see which functions are exposed externally and which modules those functions came from.
+Each function's documentation is with its definition.